hasura/graphql-engine/server/STYLE.md

 common, idiomatic abbreviations, like using “err” to mean “error” or “ref” to mean “reference.”
 When in doubt about whether or not an abbreviation is well-known, prefer the full name.

-For readability reasons, don't capitalize all letters when using an abbreviation.
-For example, write `HttpServer` instead of `HTTPServer`.
-Exception: Two letter abbreviations, e.g. `IO`.

 #### Functions and variables